saadullahsaeed/pub-sub/README.md

 ```

 Two very important notes:
-+ Note that Topics _block_ if there are no Subscribers listening.
-You probably should use a WithTimeout() wrapper on the returned Topic to be more safe.
++ Note that Topics _block_ if there are no Subscribers listening or your code causes a deadlock.
+You could use a WhenTimeout() wrapper on the returned Topic to be more safe, but WhenTimeout adds a Subscriber behind the scenes.
 + Remember that Topics need to be *Closed*.
 You are using go-routines in the background which should be released when the Topics are no longer in usage.
 A pattern which you can implement is to
 add a method to the Configuration which you invoke after the Wire() method(s), that listens on a given Topic.
 When notified, it closes all Topics in the Configuration.